Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 I touched on this briefly, but to go further in, I suggest an undulating periodization programming template.

 Periodization means there is a set time frame for completion.

 Having a deadline for completion is another great selling point.

-People like beginnings and happy endings, it’s your job to guide your clients to a favorable conclusion by effective use of periodization.
+People like beginnings and happy endings; it’s your job to guide your clients to a favorable conclusion using periodization.

 The key to periodization is to make the transition between mesocycles seamless.
-You don’t want your clients noticing a drastic shift in their programming, only you should be aware of where and when it’s time to switch gears.
+You don’t want your clients to notice a drastic shift in their programming; you should be aware of where and when to switch gears.

 Periodization also allows you to track progress, and so with each cycle, you must have some method of reviewing data, even if it’s just from a visual perspective.

-Like I said earlier when discussing program templates, you can be flexible in your implementation.
+As I said earlier, when discussing program templates, you can be flexible in your implementation.